zerob13/ServerSelfTalk/README.md

 Fri Jun 12 2015 08:26:01 GMT+0800 (CST).
  For over a thousand generations, the Jedi Knights were the guardians of peace and justice in the Old Republic.

+Sat Jun 13 2015 08:26:02 GMT+0800 (CST).
+ Q: I cant spell worth a dam.
+I hope your going too tell me what to do?

+A: Don't worry about how your articles look.
+Remember it's the message that counts, not the way it's presented.
+Ignore the fact that sloppy spelling in a purely written forum sends out the same silent messages that soiled clothing would when addressing an audience.

+-- Brad Templeton, _Emily Postnews Answers Your Questions on Netiquette_